transkatgirl/Tapestry-Loom/README.md

 Development on Tapestry Loom is currently paused due to factors outside of my control.
 When I am able to work on it again (or if I find new maintainers), development will resume.

+The most up to date roadmap can be found on the [v1 development branch](https://github.com/transkatgirl/Tapestry-Loom/tree/v1).

 #### Still in planning phase (may be implemented in any version)

 - Generation presets